bsmth/content/files/en-us/web/svg/reference/attribute/xlink_colon_arcrole/index.md

 {{Deprecated_Header}}

-The **`xlink:arcrole`** attribute specifies a contextual role for the element and corresponds to the [RDF Primer](https://www.w3.org/TR/rdf-primer/) notion of a property.
+The SVG **`xlink:arcrole`** attribute specifies a contextual role for the element and corresponds to the [RDF Primer](https://www.w3.org/TR/rdf-primer/) notion of a property.

 This contextual role can differ from the meaning of the resource when taken outside the context of this particular arc.
 For example, a resource might generically represent a "person," but in the context of a particular arc it might have the role of "mother" and in the context of a different arc it might have the role of "daughter."